- Romania played in the inaugural FIFA World Cup

 “The Romanian people are absolutely crazy about football,” the Balkan nation’s most famous sporting son, Gheorghe Hagi, would later explain.
 “Their passion is indescribable.”

-Carol II vacated the throne in 1940, and passed away in Portugal 13 years later – exactly 60 years ago this Thursday.
+Carol II vacated the throne in 1940, and passed away in Portugal 13 years later.
 The man whose father and mother were born in Germany and England respectively will, nevertheless, live infinitely in the annals of Romanian football history as the inspiration behind the birth of that rhapsodic love affair between Romanians and the beautiful game.

 Long live the legend of the football-crazy king.